AlibabaCloudDocs/petadata/intl.en-US/API Reference/Responses.md

 ## Error responses {#section_ovt_ljy_gbb .section}

-No result is returned if an error occurs while calling an operation.
+No result is returned if an error occurs while calling an API.
 To identify the cause of an error, see [Error codes](reseller.en-US/API Reference/Appendix/Error codes/Client error codes.md#) in Appendix.

 If an error occurs while calling an API over HTTP, an HTTP status code that starts with `4xx` or `5xx` is returned.
 The returned message contains the specific error code and error message.
 It also contains a globally unique request ID \(RequestId\) and the ID of the site you accessed with this request \(HostId\).
 If you cannot identify the cause of the error, contact Alibaba Cloud customer service and provide your HostId and RequestId so that we can solve the problem as soon as possible.